cfoge/VHDL_parse/README.md

 ---
 #### Working Python Comand Line Scripts
 - **instanc.py** = creates a template instantiation from a VHDL file in the terminal or as a .txt file
-- **component.py** = creates a template component decleration from a VHDL file in the terminal or as a .txt file
+- **component.py** = creates a template component declaration from a VHDL file in the terminal or as a .txt file
-- **wrapper.py** = create a wrapper that declares an entity, instantiates the VHDL files passed to it annd optionally creates signals with matching port names connected to each instance.
+- **wrapper.py** = create a wrapper that declares an entity, instantiates the VHDL files passed to it and optionally creates signals with matching port names connected to each instance.

 ##### Current features:
-- Display VHDL module hierarchies from directory
+- Display VHDL module hierarchies from a directory
 - Auto-generate entity and module instantiations
-- Auto generate VHDL wrappers for multiple entitys
+- Auto-generate VHDL wrappers for multiple entities
 ##### Future potential:
 - Test bench creation automation
 - Signal tracing/search through multiple files
-- Diff two vhdl files by port,generics,contants ect.. rather then line by line like a regular diff would
+- Diff two vhdl files by port,generics,contants ect.. rather than line by line like a regular diff would

 ### what_in.py 📜
 List VHDL entities, constants, attributes, signals, and processes: